 If the soil is too damp then this promotes the conditions for fungal disease which can also turn indoor palm leaves brown with a drooping, dying appearance.

-Boggy soil can be caused by overwatering, poor drainage, pots without drainage holes in the base and saucers, trays or decorative pots that causes water to pool around the base of the pot.
+Boggy soil can be caused by overwatering, poor drainage, pots without drainage holes in the base, and saucers, trays, or decorative pots that cause water to pool around the base of the pot.

 How to Revive an Indoor Palm with Brown Leaves

 - Locate your indoor palm in a room with bright, indirect light away from direct sunlight.
-Bright indirect light is the optimal balance for indoor palms, so that they have enough energy from growth and they do not get scorched by the sun.
-If the room is somewhat low light (due to a north facing window) then move the palm to a brighter room.
+Bright indirect light is the optimal balance for indoor palms so that they have enough energy from growth and do not get scorched by the sun.
+If the room is somewhat low light (due to a north-facing window) then move the palm to a brighter room.

-- Increase the humidity with regular misting of the leaves, water the soil every 7 days during active growth and maintain a temperature range of 65ºF to 75ºF (18ºC to 23ºC) with 10 degrees cooler at night.
-All these factor help to replicate the conditions of the palm tree’s native environment to alleviate the stress that is causing the leaves to turn brown.
+- Increase the humidity with regular misting of the leaves, water the soil every 7 days during active growth, and maintain a temperature range of 65ºF to 75ºF (18ºC to 23ºC) with 10 degrees cooler at night.
+All these factors help to replicate the conditions of the palm tree’s native environment to alleviate the stress that is causing the leaves to turn brown.

 Brown leaves do not turn green again, so snip back any dying brown palm tree leaves to improve the appearance of the plant and to help stimulate new growth.

 - Scale back the watering.
-Indoor palms need evenly moist soil rather then saturated soil.
+Indoor palms need evenly moist soil rather than saturated soil.
 Water every 7 days during active growth during Spring and Summer and every 10-14 in Fall and Winter.

-- Plant indoor palms in regular potting soil amended with grit or perlite to improve the drainage.
-This helps to recreate the well draining soil conditions of the palm trees native environment and mitigates the risk of root rot.
+- Plant indoor palms in regular potting soil amended with grit or perlite to improve drainage.
+This helps to recreate the well-draining soil conditions of the palm tree’s native environment and mitigates the risk of root rot.

 Healthy roots are white with a firm texture.
 If most of the roots are brown, mushy with a rotten appearance and foul smell then this indicates fungal disease it can be too difficult to save the palm tree, particularly if all the leaves have turned brown.

-However if there is only limited damage to the roots then snip back any roots that appear diseased, back to health growth with a sharp pair of pruners.
+However, if there is only limited damage to the roots then snip back any roots that appear diseased, back to healthy growth with a sharp pair of pruners.